Skip to content

 * Increased reliability of transmission

-In the beginning ‘The Hindu’ had adopted fax service in 1969.
+In the beginning ‘The Hindu” adopted fax service in 1969.
 Now, almost all the newspaper groups are using it.

 (III) ELECTRONIC MAIL

-A person can type the message on his computer and send it to another computer by e-mail both the computers are connected with the internet.
+A person can type the message on his computer and send it to another computer by e-mail both computers are connected to the internet.
 E-mail is very fast.
-Time and paper is saved by e-mail system and it is not expensive at all.
+Time and paper is saved by the e-mail system and it is not expensive at all.

 In 1960, e-mail was known as CBMS, i.e., Computer Based Messaging System.
 In 1974, Western Union got it registered under its trademark as ‘Electronic mail’.

-For sending message by E-mail it is necessary that the receiver of the message should also have E-mail facility.
-If receiver’s e-mail address is not correctly written, then the message will come back on your own E-mail address.
+For sending messages by E-mail it is necessary that the receiver of the message should also have E-mail facility.
+If the receiver’s e-mail address is not correctly written, then the message will come back to your own E-mail address.
 It is known as ‘Bound Mail’.

 It is evident that E-mail is the most modern and inexpensive medium of communicating messages.
-You are not required to spend anything on paper, pen, ink, envelop and postage stamps.
+You are not required to spend anything on paper, pen, ink, envelop, or postage stamps.
 Only sitting on your computer you can send your message addressed to any person anywhere in the world.
 Your message will reach the concerned person within seconds, let the receiver be miles away.

 E-mail terminology in short.